Kevinpgalligan/ka/README.md

 ## Contributing
 Contributions are welcome, whether they be bug fixes or documentation or anything at all!
 I don't intend to make any major additions to the core language, since for the purposes of a calculator it's reasonably complete.
 That means I don't plan to make it Turing-complete.

+## Development
 To install ka locally, clone the repo and run `pip install .`.
 You may wish to test it within a virtual environment, however, if you have a copy of ka that you actually use and you don't want to break it.

 [tox](https://tox.wiki/en/latest/) is used for unit testing, execute `tox` from the base directory to run all unit tests.

+To run an individual script, such as `gui.py`, change to the `src/` directory and run `python3 -m ka.gui`.
+See [here](https://stackoverflow.com/questions/45446418/modulenotfounderror-no-module-named-main-xxxx-main-is-not-a-packag) for why.